SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 - `bool`: `True` if successful, `False` if error

+**Behavior:**

+1. Retrieves content using `content_code` from `_content_code_map`
+2. Checks if the content exists and is non-empty
+3. Converts the list of dictionaries into a Pandas DataFrame
+4. Saves the DataFrame as a CSV file in `_user_data_save_path` with the specified `save_name`
+5. Handles exceptions and logs errors

 #### `get_artist_top_tracks(artist_name: str) -> list[tuple[str, int]] | str`

-Fetches and displays the top tracks of a given artist.
+Fetches and displays the top tracks of a given artist using the Spotify API.

 **Parameters:**